make4all/accessibility-classes/_syllabus/5_accesibility.md

 ---
-title: Accessibility
+title: Accessibility and Inclusivity
 ---

-# Is this class Accessible and Inclusive?
+# Accessible and Inclusivity

-We hope so!
+We hope to make this class accessible and inclusive.
 The class is a shared learning environment and it is important to us to make it a welcoming environment for everyone, from all backgrounds.
 We strive to treat everyone in the class with respect and understanding.